waidesoper/Vault-public/README.md

 In peaceful mode mobs no longer try to spawn in the vault

-Skellington Key, add keys to tags
+Skellington Key.
+Sacrifice 4 keys for a guaranteed treasure room door unlock !

 Vault Ore loot tables based on Diamond drops now